- Public Safety

 Police Command Staff

-Lt.
-Brian Coats was originally hired by the Redmond Police Department in 1991 as a limited commission Police Support Officer.
-He became a full-time commissioned Police Officer a year later and developed experience in a wide variety of disciplines.
-Lt.
-Coats served as a Field Training Officer, Administrative Systems Officer, Detective, PIO, SWAT operator, and CNT supervisor.
+Capt.
+Coats has served Redmond since 1991 and has served as a Field Training Officer, Administrative Systems Officer, Detective, Public Information Officer, SWAT operator, and CNT supervisor.
 He was promoted to the rank of Sergeant in 2012 and to the rank of Lieutenant in 2018.
-Lt.
+Capt.
+Coats holds a B.A. in Political Science from Western Washington University and is a graduate of the Northwestern University Center for Public Safety School of Police Staff and Command.
+Capt.
 Coats is known for his tenacity to solve problems by working collaboratively with both internal and external partners.

 Lieutenant Martin Fuller

 Lt.
 Fuller has served the Redmond Police Department since 2002.
 He has command-level experience in patrol and investigations.
 He has served Redmond as a Patrol Officer, Traffic Officer, Collision Investigator, Field Training Officer, and Sergeant.
 He has supervisory experience in patrol, training, and detectives.
 Lt.
 Fuller was promoted to Sergeant in 2011.
 Since then, he has supervised Patrol, Training, and Detectives.
 Lt.
 Fuller coordinates inter-agency cooperation with regional task forces, including the King County Independent Force Investigation Team and serves as a board member for the Greater Puget Sound Fraud and ID Theft Task Force.
 Lt.
 Fuller is the department liaison to the Redmond Police Foundation.